 My dad has always loved to tinker with tackle, for hours at a time in his shop, tweaking little things about a bait.
 Adding a stripe of chartreuse here, cutting a little off a skirt there.
 Some of it, likely making a bigger difference in his mind than anywhere else since his favorite water color to fish has a clarity level somewhere between motor oil and chocolate milk.

 Still, it makes a difference.
-Not only the definite tangible ones where he likes to clip of the single hook of a buzzbait and replace it with a treble hook for instance.
-That one we’ve seen definite results out of.
+Not only the definite tangible ones where he likes to clip off the single hook of a buzzbait and replace it with a treble hook for instance.
+That one has shown definable results.
 But even the ones that are likely more effective in the mind, giving us a confidence boost knowing that we’re doing something a little bit different from the other 2 billion anglers on the water these days.

 Bass fishing is, in large part, a mind game so confidence is key.
 And doing little things to tweak tackle builds confidence.
 This is something he’s always done and one of those things I inherited from him.

 Today, we’re going to talk about a special project we like to work on during tackle-tweaking season.
 When the weather gets frigid and the bass fishing action slows down, we’ll spend a lot of time building our own spinnerbaits.

 Take a look at our guide on Best Bass Fishing Spinnerbaits.

 Is it necessary to build a spinnerbait from basic components?